Can you read the admin's email?

 return stream_cipher(user_hash).encode('hex')

-This code is showing us how the sessionid
+This code is showing us how the sessionid is created:

 - The